andrewharmellaw/deck-aspergers-and-dev-leadership/PITCHME.md

 # Process and Control (Kill Bureaucracy!)

+WHAT IS THE FOCUS OF THIS SECTION?

+Guiding and controlling decision-making.

+CONTROL

+C.f.
+Creativity Inc.

+Trust rather than rules and policies.

+Values-driven.
+We shift from external to internal yard-sticks to guide our decision-making

+"Does this decision seem right?
+Am I being true to myself?
+Is this in line with who I sense I'm called to become?
+Am I being of service to the world?" - Reinventing Organisations.

+"Teal is happy to tap into all the domains of knowing.
+There are insights to be gained from analytical approaches.
+There is also wisdom to be fond in emotions if we learn to inquire into their significance." - Reinventing Organisations.

+Self organising, but also **self-governing**.

 Note:
 Self-organisation beyond Sprint-Planning leads to chaos - what if we brought our whole selves to work?
 ACCEPTED WISDOM SAYS: